smsified/Shopify-SMS/README.md

 * Set up your Shopify storefront.
 * Create customers.
 * Generate Shopify API credentials.
+* Create a CouchDB database to store delivery inforamtion.
-* Populate config.js with Shopify credential, SMSified credentials, and CouchDB details.
+* Populate config.js with Shopify credentials, SMSified credentials, and CouchDB details.

 Note, your CouchDB instance may be local or hosted.